Fabrizio-Caruso/CROSS-LIB/README.md

 The game code is *hardware-agnostic* and has to be as portable as possible.
 Therefore the following coding choices and design decisions have been made:
 1. ANSI C (for the game logic);
-2. strictly separated input/output and hardware-dependent code (in CrossLib) from the game logic;
+2. strictly separated input/output and hardware-dependent code (in Cross-Lib) from the game logic;
-3. input for keyboard/joystick and output for sound and display are provided by CrossLib
+3. input for keyboard/joystick and output for sound and display are provided by Cross-Lib

 Some target(s) may get specific graphic code with re-defined characters, software/hardware sprites and music/sound effects but the game code is hardware-agnostic.